RENCI/apsviz-timeseriesdb-ingest/README.md

 ## Install apsviz-timeseriesdb-ingest

-The below instructions are for deploying to your local machine, a VM, or a machine other than the Sterling Kubernetes cluster.
-Deployment to the Sterling Kubernetes cluster is explained at the bottom of this README.
+### Deploying To The Sterling Kubernetes Cluster

+Deploying on the Sterling k8s  cluster is done using GitHub Actions which pushes the docker image to the RENCI Harbor docker repository.
+A YAML file, with Kubernetes configurations, is then used to deploy as a pod on Sterling.

+### Installing on you local machine

 To install apsviz-timeseriesdb-ingest you first need to clone it: